 The Firm uses an external provider for the performance measurement, ensuring that there is a level of independence and robustness in the reporting.
-The Firm meets quarterly with both this party and the fund manager, BlackRock, to discuss market developments.
+The Firm meets quarterly with both this party and the fund manager, BlackRock, to discuss market developments and continued appropriateness of the funds.
+As a result of such reviews, the Firm was prepared to replace an existing investment pathway fund, Investment Pathway 2, in August 2023.